 or

-(d) to impose a sentence of imprisonment on the person in accordance with section 227.
+(d) subject to subsection (4), to impose a sentence of imprisonment on the person in accordance with section 227.

 (4) A court must not impose a sentence of imprisonment on a person under subsection (3)(d) in respect of the contravention of a maintenance order unless the court is satisfied that the contravention was intentional or fraudulent.